brianhigh/challenging_data/waddl_to_csv.md

 ![BBEdit encoding picklist](images/waddl_example_bbedit_encoding_picklist_screenshot.png)

-So, we expect we can read this file into R as "text", because of the file suffix, but the NUL characters and atypical file encoding might need special treatment.
+So, we expect we can read this file into R as "normal" text file, because of the file suffix and the identification of the file type in the text editors, but the NUL characters and atypical file encoding might need special treatment.
 Normally, we would expect a text file to not have any NUL characters and to be encoded as UTF-8, ANSI (Windows-1252 or CP-1252), ASCII, or Latin-1